Thomas Jane: Career

+Jane began his acting career in 1986 at age 17 after his acting coach suggested he audition for the lead male role opposite Vijayashanti in the Indian romantic comedy Padamati Sandhya Ragam (1987), which was being filmed in the Washington metropolitan area.
+As a result, he spent eight months filming including six months in India.
+The production ran out of money to pay him, so the actor was given an RV used in the film which he sold to finance his move to Hollywood.

-Jane began his acting career with the Indian Telugu language film Padamati Sandhya Ragam (1987), directed by Jandhyala.
-His early roles included the Hustler in I'll Love You Forever … Tonight (1992), Zeph in Buffy the Vampire Slayer (1992), and Billy in Nemesis (1992).
-He also had supporting roles in several high-profile films, including The Crow: City of Angels (1996), Boogie Nights (1997), The Thin Red Line (1998), Thursday (1998), and Magnolia (1999).
-After receiving critical acclaim as baseball player Mickey Mantle in 61*, Jane received offers for leading roles beginning with Andre Stander in the South African film Stander (2003), for which he gained further critical acclaim.
+After arriving in Hollywood, Jane's early roles included Zeph in Buffy the Vampire Slayer (1992), directed by Fran Rubel Kuzui, and the film Nemesis (1992).
+He also had supporting roles in several high-profile films, including The Crow: City of Angels (1996), Face/Off (1997), Boogie Nights (1997), The Thin Red Line (1998), Thursday (1998), and Magnolia (1999).
+After starring in the science fiction horror film Deep Blue Sea (1999), and receiving critical acclaim as baseball player Mickey Mantle in 61* (2001), Jane received offers for leading roles beginning with Andre Stander in the South African film Stander (2003), for which he gained further critical acclaim.

 Along with director Jonathan Hensleigh and Avi Arad, Jane has said he was the first and only actor to be asked to play the title role in the film The Punisher (2004).
 He turned down the role twice, as he did not have much interest in the superhero genre.
 When they asked him the second time to play the Punisher, Tim Bradstreet's artwork of the character secured his interest.
 After finding out that the character was not a traditional superhero, but more of an antihero and a vigilante crime fighter, he accepted, became a fan, then trained for several months with Navy SEALs, gaining more than 25 lb of muscle.

 In addition to starring in the film, he contributed his voice to the video games The Punisher and Gun.
 He also co-owns RAW, an entertainment company which he runs with Steve Niles and Tim Bradstreet.
 RAW Studios, the company's comic-book division, released Bad Planet (written by Jane) through Image Comics.
 Jane became a spokesperson for Niles and the cover model for comic-book character Cal McDonald in 2006.
 In addition to his screen work, Jane has appeared several times on stage, and received strong critical reviews as Tom in Tennessee Williams' The Glass Menagerie, and as Chris in Arthur Miller's All My Sons.
 He has also portrayed a fictionalized version of himself in an episode of the television series Arrested Development.